In this post, you'll learn all about the exploratory part of the inbound sales process -- exploring goals, plans, and challenges.

 To be successful in inbound sales, the key is to personalize everything for who they are and where they are in the modern buyer's journey, in a digital-first world.

-Remember, 70% or more of their journey is now over before an inbound prospect is willing to speak with some you or someone from your sales team.
+Remember, 70% or more of their journey is now over before an inbound prospect is willing to speak with you or someone from your sales team.

-And frankly, for a lot of your very digitally-savvy prospects and customers -- the kind that use Amazon Prime, Hulu, Netflix, Uber, Lyft, and Airbnb -- if they could get away with not speaking with your sales team until they’re 100% of the way through their buyer’s journey, they would!
+And frankly, for a lot of your very digitally-savvy prospects and customers -- the kind that uses Amazon Prime, Hulu, Netflix, Uber, Lyft, and Airbnb -- if they could get away with not speaking with your sales team until they’re 100% of the way through their buyer’s journey, they would!

 In other words, these kinds of prospects and customers may no longer see your sales team as relevant to their decision-making process.
 To speak with your sales team, there's got to be something in it for them.

 They’re not in a cold sweat at 2 o'clock in the morning, worried that they're not going to have enough salespeople to speak to this week.
 It's just not in the cards for how they start their buyer's journey and how they research their options.